motech/motech/docs/source/faq.rst

 Why am I not seeing anything in "Admin Queues and Topics"?
 ----------------------------------------------------------

-1. Edit ActiveMQ broker configuration, which is in the file ``/etc/activemq/instances-enabled/main/activemq.xml``.
+Edit ActiveMQ broker configuration, which is in the file ``/etc/activemq/instances-enabled/main/activemq.xml``.
-Change or add the following lines in the broker tag;
+Change or add the following attribute to the broker element:

 .. code-block:: xml